Zoos and wildlife

 Two of the best zoos in Australia are in regional NSW.
 At Taronga Western Plains Zoo in Dubbo, you'll see lions, giraffes, elephants, native animals and more by following a 6-km loop road in your car, by cycling or on foot.
 Mogo Zoo, south of Batemans Bay, has rare and exotic animals such as red pandas, otters, ring-tailed lemurs and brown bears from Syria.

-At Coffs Harbour there are several family-friendly attractions such as Butterfly House, Pet Porpoise Pool and the National Marine Science Centre Aquarium.
+At Coffs Harbour there are several family-friendly attractions such as Butterfly House, Dolphin Marine Magic and the National Marine Science Centre Aquarium.
 The Koala Hospital at Port Macquarie is where you can see koalas being cared for.